 Turn off the heat and let the soup cool slightly.
 Remove and discard the bay leaf.

-Use an immersion blender to blend the soup directly in the pot until completely smooth.
-Alternatively, carefully transfer the mixture in batches to a countertop blender and blend until smooth.
+Use an immersion blender to blend the soup in the pot until completely smooth.
+Alternatively, transfer in batches to a blender.

-For a silky, restaurant-style texture, place a fine-mesh sieve over another clean pot and pour the blended soup through it.
-Use the back of a spoon to press the puree, extracting all the liquid and leaving the seeds and skin behind.
+For a silky texture, place a fine-mesh sieve over another clean pot and pour the blended soup through it, pressing with a spoon to extract all the liquid.

 5